 We all have an inner critic, even the happy Buddha had to fend off the demon Mara, the embodiment of unwanted emotions from greed to mockery.
-A quick Google search of ‘inner critic’ throws up millions of results from psychologists to Forbes Magazine, because that negative inner voice is something that challenges us all even if we’re outwardly confident or successful at work.
+A quick Google search of 'inner critic' throws up millions of results from psychologists to Forbes Magazine because that negative inner voice challenges us even if we're outwardly confident or successful at work.

-In psychology, this inner critic is known as negativity bias and, believe it or not, it’s there to keep us safe and well.
-Evolution has taught us to be far more aware of the dangers around us and to live cautiously, because that is how we survive.
-The hangover of this thought-process in the modern world is that, without so many literal life-threatening dangers, this negativity bias has transferred to things like the way we look, our relationships, and our job. “[Negativity bias is]one of the most basic and far-reaching psychological principles,” wrote Baumeister et al in the 2001 study Bad Is Stronger Than Good.
+In psychology, this inner critic is known as negativity bias; believe it or not, it's there to keep us safe and well.
+Evolution has taught us to be far more aware of the dangers around us and live cautiously to survive.
+The hangover of this thought process in the modern world is that, without so many life-threatening risks, this negativity bias has transferred to things like how we look, our relationships, and our job. "[Negativity bias is]one of the most basic and far-reaching psychological principles," wrote Baumeister et al in the 2001 study Bad Is Stronger Than Good.

-We’re hardwired to think more negatively than positively, and from a really young age.
+We're hardwired to think more negatively than positively from a young age.
 One study looked at the early onset of negativity bias, finding that the potential onset of this bias could start as young as 7 months.
-Little wonder then, that our inner critic is so hard to shake.
-This strong pull towards negative thoughts means we have to actively work on our happiness muscle to ensure that our positive thoughts prevail.
+Little wonder then that our inner critic is so hard to shake.
+This strong pull towards negative thoughts means we must actively work on our happiness muscle to ensure that our positive thoughts prevail.

 Your inner critic is not you.
 That's one of the most important things to recognise.
 Unfortunately, unlike an overprotective parent or older sibling, that voice has evolved and can say some pretty harsh things that go beyond a need to keep you safe.
 In Jay Earley's book Freedom From Your Inner Critic, he identifies 7 types of voice: